BradleyA/git-TEST-commit-automation/hooks/README.md

     ln -s ../../hooks/post-commit ../.git/hooks/post-commit
     ln -s ../../hooks/pre-commit ../.git/hooks/pre-commit

-How to edit this shit FVT-setup.sh and SA-setup.sh . . . ore make a script or option
+How to edit this shit FVT-setup.sh and SA-setup.sh . . .
+Or  make another script or option to existing script
-    cd ..
-    mkdir TEST/<FILE_TO_BE_TESTED>/
+    cd <into Git repository direcory where <FILE_TO_BE_TESTED> is located. mkdir -p TEST/<FILE_TO_BE_TESTED>/
     cd TEST/<FILE_TO_BE_TESTED>/

-Create a test case in directory, TEST/<file_to_be_tested>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
-Place the expected results from the test case into a file with the same name but add '.expcted' ('dot'expected).
+Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
+Place the expected results from the test case into a file with the same test case name but add '.expcted' ('dot'expected).
 In your test case, pipe the output into a file with the same name but add '.test-case-output'.
 Append the following lines into your test case:

     #
     diff "${0}".expected "${0}".test-case-output >/dev/null 2>&1